 Who commits review fraud?

 There are three groups of people that commit review fraud:

 The third group use a mixture of brute force review fraud methods – systematically submitting reviews knowing that a few may slip through the anti-fraud processes – and more subtle approaches, like paying existing members to submit reviews from their own accounts.

 Detecting fraud is a matter of understanding patterns in connections – in this case, connections between people, devices, locations and reviews.

-A key difference between Review Fraud and Financial Fraud is that review websites don’t always ask for verifiable information, e.g. an address, credit card number, etc. This increases the number of reviews submitted, but does make it impossible to crosscheck reviews against a watch list.
+A key difference between review fraud and financial fraud is that review websites don’t always ask for verifiable information, like an address or credit card number.
+This increases the number of reviews submitted but does make it impossible to crosscheck reviews against a credible watch list.

-Instead we’re reliant on device data, location data and behavioral patterns, such as:
+Instead fraud investigators rely on device data, location data and behavioral patterns, including:

-To find incidences of fraud, we need to do a few things:
+To find any kind of fraud, including review fraud, we need to do a few things:

-There are plenty of different behavior patterns that could indicate fraud.
-These will evolve over time as new techniques are developed, but some obvious patterns include:
+There are plenty of different behavior patterns that could indicate review fraud.
+These will evolve over time as new techniques are developed.

-Associated with each review are three pieces of information: The business reviewed (building icon), the IP address used (computer icon), and the device provided (@ symbol icon).
-Reviews flagged by the system as suspicious use a heavy red link, instead of the default blue.
+In our example, our review data has three entities: the business reviewed (building icon), the IP address used (computer icon), and the device provided (@ symbol icon).
+Reviews flagged as suspicious use a heavy red link, instead of the default blue.
 Reviews previously removed as fraudulent show as ghosted red ‘X’ nodes.